yinacobian/ViromicsWorkshop/README.md

 4) Be able to move files between your computer and the server

+5) Be able to download files from the web to the server

 ## 1. What to do with my data right after it's sequenced?

 1.1 Download